CatzillaOrz/node-sp3k1u/txt/output.md

  ## This is what we know about avocado:

- -  The avocado 🥑 is popular in vegetarian cuisine as a substitute for meats in sandwiches and salads because of its high fat content 😄
+ -  The avocado 🥑 is popular in vegetarian cuisine as a substitute for meats in sandwiches and salads because of its high fat content 😄x

- - time: 1673073863766
+ - time: 1673077882415